Meet Alyssa Valdez's fierce 'momager'

 No, this lady isn’t a fan—or at least not just a fan.

 “As much as I can, I watch all her games.
 I usually wait for her after every game,” she begins.
 “If we can have dinner often or lunch, dinadayo ko siya sa Katipunan from my house in Taguig.
 Pero everyday nagte-text kami tapos nag-uusap din.”

 Meet Vania Padilla-Edralin, Valdez’s manager.
 Also an alumna of the blue school, she has been handling the Ateneo star for some years now—the two met at ICONS, an advertising talent agency where the first used to be part of, with the latter as one of her alagas.
 After four years and with the need to work in her own time given her motherhood duties, Padilla-Edralin left the agency.
 She put up her own, with some of the talents under her at ICONS eventually following suit and some more newbies joining her.

-Right now, Padilla-Edralin manages Star Hotshots’ Marc Pingris and actress-wife Danica Sotto-Pingris, athlete brothers JC and Rex Intal, radio DJs Chris Schneider and Riki Flores, Ateneo courtside reporter Laura Lehmann, and another Ateneo Lady Eagles senior Amy Ahomiro.
+Right now, Padilla-Edralin manages Star Hotshots’ Marc Pingris and actress-wife Danica Sotto-Pingris, volleyball players Rex Intal and Des Cheng, basketball player Kib Montalbo, radio DJs Suzy (Tin Gamboa), Riki Flores and Gino Quillamor, former Ateneo courtside reporter and beauty queen Laura Lehmann, and sportscasters Anton Roxas and Migs Bustos.

 But Valdez was the first.